 The building dates back to 1891.
-It has three stories with 30 rooms and a basement where disaster supplies for victims of war and natural disaster were kept.
+It has three stories with 30 rooms and a basement where disaster supplies for victims of war and natural disasters were kept.

-Eleven rooms, parlors, and Clara’s bedroom have been restored by the National Park Service.
+The National Park Service has restored eleven rooms, parlors, and Clara’s bedroom.
 Today, visitors can see how this remarkable woman lived and worked.

 They can explore various documents, objects, and photographs showcasing her extraordinary life and humanitarian contribution.

-There’s no fee to visit Clara Barton National Historic Site.
+There’s no fee to visit the Clara Barton National Historic Site.

 Location: Baltimore, Maryland